Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

 A frame keeper’s dwelling was built just west of the tower, along with a wood-framed privy and an oil house.
-The first keeper of the Finns Point Rear Range Light was Edward [Thomas] Dickinson who started serving on December 8, 1876 even though the light was not lit until April 2, 1877.
+The first keeper of Finns Point Rear Range Light was Edward Dickinson who started serving on December 8, 1876 even though the light was not lit until April 2, 1877.
 Over the next thirty years, Dickinson never received a raise; his salary was held constant at $500 per annum.
-Dickinson served until his death on December 21, 1907, and the following day his wife took over as acting keeper until Charles W. Norton transferred from the Finns Point Front Range on January 22, 1908.
+Dickinson served until his death on December 21, 1907, and the following day his wife took over as acting keeper until Charles W. Norton transferred from Finns Point Front Range on January 22, 1908.

 The final keeper of the rear range light was Milton Duffield, who served from 1916 to June 10, 1933, when the lights were discontinued.
 At the request of river pilots, the lights were re-established the following season, but automated beacons were installed so no new keepers were hired.

-The area surrounding the front range light was prone to flooding during storms, and by 1938 the site was often inundated at high tide.
+A stone sea wall, twelve feet high and 476 feet long, was built near the front dwelling in 1900, but by 1938 the site was often inundated at high tide.
 Rather than maintain a dated structure in these marshy conditions, a skeleton tower was built atop a concrete base just offshore from the former lighthouse in about three feet of water.
 Powered by batteries, the beacon on the new tower was activated on June 9, 1938, and the following year the dwelling, that had formerly housed the front light, was razed.

 The tall rear range tower and its accompanying dwelling sat abandoned for years and were often the target of vandalism.
 Graffiti adorned the bottom portion of the tower, and more than once, arson fires were set in the dwelling.
 In 1977, the old dwelling, now unsafe, was razed, but not everyone was ready to see the entire Finns Point station lost.
-Betty Husarik formed a “Save the Lighthouse Committee” in the 1970’s, and soon locals showed interest in moving the lighthouse to a nearby park for its centennial.
+Betty Husarik formed a “Save the Lighthouse Committee” in the 1970s, and soon locals showed interest in moving the lighthouse to a nearby park for its centennial.
 The project faltered, but the group did succeed in placing the tower on the National Register of Historic Sites in 1978.

 In 1981, the committee, armed with the signatures of 1,100 people desirous that the tower be preserved, set off for Washington D.C. by bus to pay Congressman William Hughes a visit.
 This drive resulted in a contract for $33,600 being signed between the U.S. Fish and Wildlife Service, on whose land the tower now stood, and the K&K Painting Company of Baltimore to have the tower repaired, sandblasted, and painted.
 An open house was held at the tower on October 14, 1984 to honor the determined effort shown by the “Save the Lighthouse Committee” and others in restoring the tower.

 Today, there are informational signs displayed at the site.
 The tower was opened to tours one day a month, but this ended in 2006 due to budget cutbacks.
-The only other surviving structures from the Finns Point Range Lights is a brick oil house with a terra cotta shingle roof at the front light.
-The site of the front light is only accessible by boat, but one can drive down the road from the rear tower to Fort Mott State Park to view the area of the Delaware River formerly served by the Finns Point Range Lights.
-In 2004, a recreation of the keeper's dwelling was completed near the lighthouse to serve as an office for the Supawna Meadows Wildlife Refuge.
+The only other surviving structure from Finns Point Range is a brick oil house with a terra cotta shingle roof at the front light.
+The site of the front light is only accessible by boat, but one can drive down the road from the rear tower to Fort Mott State Park to view the area of Delaware River formerly served by Finns Point Range Lights.
+In 2004, a recreation of the keeper’s dwelling was completed near the lighthouse to serve as an office for Supawna Meadows Wildlife Refuge.

 After the lighthouse had been closed to the public for several years, the Fish and Wildlife service had the tower refurbished and painted, allowing open houses to resume in 2013.
+The lighthouse was closed to the public during the pandemic but open houses have since resumed.
+Check the Supawana Meadows National Wildlife Refuge website for scheduled openings.

 References

-1. Guiding Lights of the Delaware River & Bay, Jim Gowdy and Kim Ruth, 1999.
+2. Guiding Lights of the Delaware River & Bay, Jim Gowdy and Kim Ruth, 1999.

 Copyright © 2001- Lighthousefriends.com